ibm-cloud-docs/activity-tracker/adoption.md

 Archive your LogDNA resource definitions and your log data.
 {: tip}

-### Backup the resource configurations of your logging instance
+### Backup the resource configurations of your auditing instance
 {: #adoption_archive_ui}

 In the UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.

-To reuse resource definitions that you define in your logging instance, you can export these resources from an {{site.data.keyword.at_full_notm}} instance as a JSON file.
-Then, you can import the definitions into other logging instances.
+To reuse resource definitions that you define in your auditing instance, you can export these resources from an {{site.data.keyword.at_full_notm}} instance as a JSON file.
+Then, you can import the definitions into other auditing instances.
 For example, you can reuse your LogDNA resources across different environments for your stage, pre-production, and production instances.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-reuse_resource_definitions).

 Backup LogDNA resource definitions into a version control system such as a git repository where you can control access to the archived files and manage versions.
 {: tip}